Yadier Molina: 2004–06

 Molina's first chance in the Major Leagues came when the incumbent catcher, Matheny, went on the disabled list (DL) with a strained rib in the Cardinals' pennant-winning season of 2004.
 Molina made his Major League debut on June 3.
 One of his first game-winning hits occurred on August 7.
 He stroked a broken-bat single to shallow center field in the bottom of the ninth inning against the New York Mets.
 On the play, the center fielder, Mike Cameron started towards the outfield wall based on Molina's full swing, not immediately realizing that he had made only partial contact because of the broken bat.
-By the time Cameron charged the ball, it was too late; it fell in for a hit, and Jim Edmonds was able to score.
-Three weeks later, on August 29, the Cardinals were victorious over the Pittsburgh Pirates 6–4 thanks in part to two separate plays in which Molina tagged out the runner at home plate, including a collision with Ty Wigginton.
+By the time Cameron charged the ball, it was too late; it fell in for a hit, scoring Jim Edmonds.
+Three weeks later, on August 29, the Cardinals beat the Pittsburgh Pirates 6–4, thanks in part to two plays in which Molina tagged out the runner at home plate, including a collision with Ty Wigginton.

 Molina appeared in 51 regular-season games and batted .267 with two home runs and 15 RBIs in 151 plate appearances.
-He made an immediate impact with his arm, throwing out more than 50% percent of would-be base-stealers (nine of 17).
+He threw out more than half of would-be base-stealers (nine of 17).
 In the World Series against the Boston Red Sox, manager Tony La Russa elected to start Molina over Matheny in Game 4.
 The Red Sox swept the Cardinals and claimed the title that game, their first in 86 years.
 The following offseason, Matheny signed a three-year, $10.5-million contract with the San Francisco Giants, clearing the way for Molina to become the Cardinals' starting catcher.

 In 2005, Molina struggled with injuries and saw a drop off in the offensive performance in his rookie season.
 He doubled and scored on David Eckstein's go-ahead single on his way to three hits in a June 12 defeat of the New York Yankees, 5–3.
 Molina returned from a 33-game absence on August 19 induced by a hairline fracture of his left fifth metacarpal bone from being hit by a pitch on July 7.
 Starting pitcher Chris Carpenter, attempting to extend a winning streak to ten games on an August 19 game versus the San Francisco Giants, found himself in a 4–0 deficit in the ninth inning.
 Capped by Molina's three-run home run, the Cardinals rallied and won 5–4 in the ninth.
 The next day, Molina's suicide squeeze bunt scored Mark Grudzielanek, tying the game and allowing the Cardinals to win 4–2.
 Those were just two wins of 100 as St. Louis made their way to another division title following 105 wins the season before.